smartschat/cort/README.md

 2014, pages 2070-2081. http://aclweb.org/anthology/D/D14/D14-1221.pdf

 ## Changelog

+__Wednesday, 13 May 2015__
+Fixed another bug in the documentation regarding format of antecedent data.

 __Tuesday, 3 February 2015__
 Fixed a bug in the documentation: part no. in antecedent file must be with trailing 0s.